-At the Grand Rapids Pride Center, we believe that a large piece of our community is represented by transgender and gender non-conforming individuals.
+At the Grand Rapids Pride Center, we know that a large piece of our community is represented by transgender and gender non-conforming individuals.
 Given the sensitive nature surrounding the transitioning process and the socioeconomic disparities that our transgender and gender non-conforming community faces, GRPC looks to be strategic in the services it provides our TGNC community, including social and support groups, health access programs, special events, and advocacy efforts.

 Social & Support Groups